 Issues regarding visitation and child support can be complex when the parents are not married and there is a question about the biological father’s identity.
-At Barberi Law, our lawyers will take the time to answer client questions about the legal process and the challenges that might be faced.
+At Barberi Law, our family law attorneys will take the time to answer your questions about the legal process and the challenges that might be faced.
 Questions can include:

 - How long does a DNA test take?

 - How reliable or accurate is DNA testing?

 - What if both parents agree as to who the father is?
 Is testing still necessary?

 These and many more questions are answered in a book written by Mr. Barberi.
 The book, “The Divorce Book: What Every Michigan Married Man or Woman Need to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process involved in custody and paternity cases.
 No matter your situation, we encourage you to contact our office.
 We will mail you a copy of Mr. Barberi’s book, free of charge, and you can schedule a consultation at our office if you believe that would be helpful to you.

 - What rights do I have after a paternity test?

 After a positive DNA test, you still need to go to court and obtain an order of filiation.
 Once paternity has been established, both parents can seek benefits from the relationship.
 The law now recognizes that the minor child has two parents and each parent can seek child support payments from the other parent.
 Both parents can now seek a custody and parenting time order that is in the best interests of their child.